rkenning/Logo_Keras_DCGAN/README.md

-# keras-text-to-image to generate Bath ML Meetup Logo
+# Keras Text to Image Generation Project

 Text to Image using GloVe and Word2Vec with Generative Adversarial Network Models in Keras